You searched for: “stars

 brown dwarf star (s) (noun), brown dwarf stars (pl)

-Some astronomers believe that vast numbers of brown dwarf stars exist throughout the galaxy, but because of the difficulty in detecting them, none of them were discovered until 1995, when U.S. astronomers discovered a brown dwarf, in the constellation Lepus (Hare).
+Some astronomers believe that vast numbers of brown dwarf stars exist throughout the galaxy, but because of the difficulty in detecting them, none of them were discovered until 1995, when U.S. astronomers discovered a brown dwarf star in the constellation Lepus (Hare).

 This entry is located in the following unit: Astronomy and related astronomical terms (page 5)